BhoomiGohil/Scrimba-JS-Math-Examples-and-Concepts/README.md

 ## Usage

-1. Open the application in your web browser.
+1. Launch the application in your web browser.
-2. Experiment with the provided code examples or write your own JavaScript code.
-3. Observe the output in real-time to understand how JavaScript works.
+2. Enter numbers in the provided input fields.
+3. Select the desired mathematical operation and click the corresponding button to perform the calculation.
+4. View the result displayed on the screen.

 ## Acknowledgements